 Why does modernity seemingly have such an obsession with all things ancient and mythical?
 In what ways has classical imagery been used to be persuasive, beautiful, aspirational or evocative?
 How might our continued reliance on this imagery serve to enshrine negative or derogatory ideas concerning race, gender and aesthetics?

-Over the course of this event, we will explore:
+Over the course of this event, the sessions explored:

 - a variety of media which has utilised imagery from, or reminiscent of, the ancient world and the purpose or intentions behind the usage of such imagery;